-The grading for a BMS course is typically based on an exam (either oral or written) at the end of the semester.
+The grading for a BMS course is typically based on an exam (either oral or written) at the end of the semester, which is held according to the regulations of the respective university.
 Grades for courses - and for the BMS Qualifying Exam described in part 6 - are reported in the standard German numerical system, where 1.0 is a perfect grade and 5.0 is a failing grade.
 The possible numerical grades are shown in the following table, along with the approximately equivalent US letter grades, the German grades in words, and translations into English:

-1.0 1.3 1.7 2.0 2.3 2.7 3.0 3.3 3.7 4.0 5.0

-Α A- B+ В B- C+ С C- D+ D F

-sehr gut gut befriedigend ausreichend ungenügend

-very good good satisfactory sufficient fail
+1.0 1.3 1.7 2.0 2.3 2.7 3.0 3.3 3.7 4.0 5.0 А A- B+ В B- C+ С C- D+ D F sehr gut gut befriedigend ausreichend ungenügend very good good satisfactory sufficient failing